jjackson19862017/wbscms/readme.md

 This was created using a Digital Ocean Droplet, setup with a Laravel 7 package.

-This was setup on an iPhone 11, in a barbers while i waited for my turn using Safari.
-Once the droplet was created using an app called TERMIUS.
+This was set up on an iPhone 11, in a barbers while I waited for my turn using Safari.
+Once, the droplet was created using an app called TERMIUS.
 This granted me CLI access to it, I used the linux terminal to update and upgrade the server.

 My first issue was that I have been learning Laravel version 8, so I researched how to update to version 8.

-I have also installed a ui addon pack with bootstrap as well with 'composer require laravel/ui && php artisan ui bootstrap --auth && npm install && npm run dev'
+I have also installed the ui addon pack with bootstrap as well with 'composer require laravel/ui && php artisan ui bootstrap --auth && npm install && npm run dev'

 I am also using an app called Koder on my iPad to write this document.

 I have now gone to my MacBook Pro, and because I haven't set this up using my usual method of Visual Code Studio.
 I had to relearn the CLI commands for Github, to create a git repo on the server, then commit all the changes, then push it to a repo on github.
-For me to then download the repo onto my computer and then setup an FTP access in Visual Studio Code, adding the file sftp.json to the gitignore.
-So people couldnt access my settings.
+For me to then download the repo onto my computer and then set up an FTP access in Visual Studio Code, adding the file sftp.json to the gitignore.
+So people could not access my settings.

 I have just setup remote access to MYSQL Server via MYSQL Workbench.

 Hopefully this demonstrates, different ways of solving problems.
-Knowledge of Github and linux terminal commands as well as setting up a Laravel server, and then updating it to the lasest version.
-Also MYSQL creating users, granting permissions.
+Knowledge of Github and linux terminal commands as well as setting up a Laravel server, and then updating it to the latest version.
+Also, MYSQL creating users, granting permissions.

 ### Security